kcybinski/Interpreting_NNs_for_topological_phases_of_matter/00_demonstrations_data/readme.md

-The large files (models, datasets, 100_CNNs) can be downloaded from Zenodo, and after unzipped, they should form such folder structure:
+The large files (models, datasets, 100_CNNs) can be downloaded from code release on Zenodo, and after unzipped, they should form such folder structure:

  📦 00_demonstrations_data
  ┣ 📂 100_CNNs